lewagon/dotfiles/03-AR-Database/06-Migrations/README.md

 ## Specs

-In `/db/migrate` we created a `20131226095300_create_recipes.rb` file, containing an Active Record migration class.
-Migration files are always in the following format `yyyymmddhhmmss_migration_task_name.rb`, for rake to keep track of the migrations that have already been executed.
+In `/db/migrate` we created a `20131226095300_create_posts.rb` file, containing an Active Record migration class.
+Migration files are always in the following format `yyyymmddhhmmss_migration_task_name.rb`.
+It enables rake to keep track of the current state of the migrations already executed.

-1. Write code in `20131226095300_create_recipes.rb` to create the Recipes table.
+1. Write code in `20131226095300_create_posts.rb` to create the Recipes table.
 You have to read the documentation of Active Record Migrations [here](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html).
-First create your posts table with the following columns:
+Your `posts` table should have the following columns:

 	* name:string
 	* source_url:string